 Sexual and Relationship Satisfaction among Persons with Young-Onset Parkinson's Disease

-By Wielinski CL, Varpness SC, Erickson-Davis C, Paraschos AJ, and Parashos SA
+Contributed by Wielinski CL, Varpness SC, Erickson-Davis C, Paraschos AJ, and Parashos SA

 Reviewed October 2011